 Several District rules may apply to your equipment.
 A complete listing of the District's rules can be found here.

-THe Equipment specific rules that apply to your equipment are Rules 61.3, 61.3.1, 61.4, 61.4.1.
+The Equipment specific rules that apply to your equipment are Rules 61.3, 61.3.1, 61.4, 61.4.1.

 Equipment Calculation Procedures - This page contains procedures to be used for calculating emissions from this equipment that should be submitted with each application.